tedby/sayhey/README.md

 Demo
 ----

-You can add @kotd_bot to your channel for demostration.
-See autohelp
+You can add @kotd_bot to your channel for demonstration.
+See autohelp for game detail

 Installation
 ------------